Analysis: How the Seahawks’ draft picks could work in the new-look defensive line

 Seattle listed both as linebackers, but Carroll noted that Mafe has more true linebacker experience while Smith played more on the line at Ohio State, where his official position was defensive end.

 “Boye’s got a little bit more linebacker in him, from his style of play and his upbringing, and Tyreke was more of an edge rusher,” Carroll said.
 “In our system, they have to do both and those guys will get a chance to, and we can maximize and minimize whatever to fit their strengths.
 But they’re a little bit different and both played same conference a lot, great level of play, really good comparisons we can make.
-But I think there’s a little bit more of a lean towards linebacker (Mafe), a little bit more lean towards the rusher background (Smith) for the two guys.”
+But I think there’s a little bit more of a lean toward linebacker (Mafe), a little bit more lean toward the rusher background (Smith) for the two guys.”

 In that dual outside linebacker/rush end role, the two join not only Nwosu but also third-year players Darrell Taylor and Alton Robinson, each 2020 draft picks who fit the sleeker, faster mold — Taylor is listed at 6-4, 267 and Robinson at 6-3, 259.